jenkinsci/ghprb-plugin/README.md

 ### Updates

+#### -> 1.27
+* Trigger is now a regex term
+* Phrases are no matched agains multiple lines properly
+* All regex patterns use ignore case and dotall
+* Added variables to the parameters

 #### -> 1.26
 * Extend the checking for own code.
 * Fail build only when desired if we can't merge the build.